lillyp9/open-api-project/README.md

 # Open-API-Project - Art Insitute of Chicago
-This simple webpage dsiplay the artwork from the Art Institution of Chicago API.
+This simple webpage display the artwork from the Art Institution of Chicago API.
 With just a click of the button features , the information of the artwork appears alongside the art.

 ## How to the Open-API-Project
 This project has both frontend (HTML,CSS,JAVASCRIPT) and backend server (Node,js + NPM).